 Your Companys independent and robust Internal Audit processes provide assurance on the adequacy and effectiveness of internal controls, compliance with operating systems, internal policies and regulatory requirements.

-The Internal Audit function consisting of an in-house team and outsourced professional firms, resourced to deliver high standards of audit assurances.
+The Internal Audit function consisting of an in-house team and outsourced professional firms, is adequately resourced to deliver high standards of audit assurances.
 In the context of the IT environment of your Company, systems and policies relating to Information Management are periodically reviewed and benchmarked for contemporariness.
 Compliance with the Information Management policies receives focused attention of the Internal Audit team.

 The Audit Committee of your Board met four times during the year.
-The Terms of Reference of the Audit Committee included reviewing the adequacy and effectiveness of the internal control environment, monitoring implementation of the action plans emerging out of Internal Audit findings including those relating to strengthening of your Companys risk management systems and discharge of statutory mandates.
+The Terms of Reference of the Audit Committee included reviewing the adequacy and effectiveness of the internal control environment, monitoring implementation of the action plans emerging out of Internal Audit findings including those relating to strengthening of your Companys risk management systems and discharge of statutory mandate.

 HUMAN RESOURCE DEVELOPMENT

 Your Company firmly believes that employees are the vital and most valuable assets and hence has created a favourable work environment that encourages innovation and meritocracy.
-Your Company continues to innovate in the way human resources are managed and developed, striking a balance between business needs & individual aspirations.
+Your Company continues to innovate in the way human resources are managed and developed, striking a balance between business needs and individual aspirations.